-An annual review of the adequacy and effectiveness of the Council's overall governance framework has been carried out, taking into account the ongoing recovery from the Covid-19 pandemic impact in 2022/23 on business as usual in the delivery of services and in person and virtual committee meetings to enable decision-making.
+An annual review of the adequacy and effectiveness of the Council's overall governance framework has been carried out.
 The output is this Annual Governance Statement which is presented to the Audit Committee.

 The review was further informed by assurances from: assessment of compliance against the Local Code; written assurance statements from the Executive Directors; Internal Audit annual opinion, findings and recommendations; External Audit, and comments and recommendations made by External Auditor and other external scrutiny bodies and inspection agencies.